 - Request Higher Challenge summer staff application form.
 See email contact below.

-ULTIMATE CHALLENGE CHURCHILL RIVER CANOE CAMP
+HC ULTIMATE CHALLENGE CHURCHILL RIVER TRIP

 More About Higher Challenge

 Higher Challenge Wilderness Adventures (HCWA) is a not-for-profit wilderness learning seminar operated by the Northern Canada Evangelical Mission (producers of Tribal Trails TV).
 This organization has been actively involved in sharing the hope of Jesus Christ with Canada’s Aboriginal people for over 60 years.

 HCWA has run camps since 1993 and is specifically designed for First Nations young people ages 13-19.
 With safety as the governing principle, each day’s activities are guaranteed to stretch the whole person physically, mentally, emotionally, and spiritually.
 The qualities of trust, endurance, humility, sensitivity to others, patience, love, self-confidence, initiative, service, leadership, and self-discipline are built into the lives of the team as it learns to function in the wilderness together.

 Fear is faced and conquered, and skills are developed as team members find the freedom to try, maybe fail, try again and succeed in a program that is geared to success.
 HCWA is led by trained, skilled and committed Christian leaders who really care for teens.

 Higher Challenge activities may vary according to season or site, but may include things like: backpacking, canoe training, non-technical mountain climbing, rock climbing and rappelling, orienteering, survival skill training, swimming, fishing, cliff jumping, flat and moving water paddling and tripping, rafting and many other outdoor pursuits.